-When the student is found, RSSP will contact the student and inform him or her of support services available on campus.
-In certain situations, RSSP may consult with the Dean of Students office to determine if additional follow up is needed.
-This support should also be offered to any other students (e.g. roommates, friends) affected by the incident.
+When the student is found, RSSP will contact the student and inform them of support services available on campus.
+In certain situations, RSSP may consult with the Office of the Dean of Students to determine if additional follow up is needed.
+This support should also be offered to any other students affected by the incident (e.g. roommates or friends).

-If the search for the missing student is deemed unsuccessful, the Director of Residential Programs and/or Associate Vice Chancellor for RSSP, UCPD Berkeley and the Dean of Students will decide what further action(s) should be taken.
+If the search for the missing student is deemed unsuccessful, the director of residential programs and/or associate vice chancellor for RSSP, UCPD Berkeley, and the dean of students will decide what further action(s) should be taken.